alphagov/govuk-prototype-kit/docs/documentation/setting-up-git.md

 ```
 The message you put in the speech marks should be descriptive of the changes you are committing.
 This will help in the future if you or someone else needs to look back at your changes and know why you made them.

-More information on [writing good commit messages](https://github.com/alphagov/styleguides/blob/master/git.md#commit-messages) is in the GDS styleguide.
+More information on [writing good commit messages](https://gds-way.cloudapps.digital/standards/source-code.html#commit-messages) is in The GDS Way.

 ## 5) Check Git status again